-The project’s target group is young people, as they belong to one of the most vulnerable and less competitive groups in the labour market.
+The project’s target audience is YOUNG PEOPLE – one of the most vulnerable and less competitive groups in employment.

 Duration 01.04.2023 - 28.02.2025